jac307/MediaArtTutorials/MEDIA2DF3/P1-InClassWork-II.md

 ---

-> ⚠️ You must complete the setup of your **Inkscape documents** *before* this session to participate in lasser-printing session.
+> ⚠️ You must complete the setup of your **Inkscape documents** *before* this session to participate in the lasser-printing session.

 In this session, you will move from digital preparation to **material production and colour design**.
 Each group will:
 - Print their components using the **laser cutter** at the Thode Makerspace.